gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-FIXME: anti-Hett riot (show the bigotry).
+FIXME: anti-Hett riot (show the bigotry); Hett are badly hurt (we see the way they've been persecuted); Jaromir is involved (we see that he's a fighter); Erileine and Laeuc wonder if they're on the right side.

 ---